What is a Product Owner Daily Scrum?

 If you're looking to learn more via video then watch below.
 Otherwise, skip ahead.

-What is daily scrum and product owner daily scrum, what’s the role of a product owner in daily scrum, should he/she must be a part of it, and why daily scrum is needed are the key questions that are answered below:
+What is daily scrum and product owner daily scrum, what’s the role of a product owner in daily scrum, should they be a part of it, and why daily scrum is needed are the key questions that are answered below:

 What is Daily Scrum?

-The Scrum Guide defines the daily scrum (also known as daily stand-up meeting, daily huddle, morning roll-call) as a 15-minute daily event for developers where they inspect the progress, adapt the backlog, and plan for that day’s work.
-It has three main purposes:
+Daily Scrum is a 15-minute daily event for developers to inspect the progress, adapt the backlog, and plan for that day’s work.

 - Sprint goal progress